gurdiga/gurdiga.com/_posts/2021-08-22-an-easy-tdd-exercise-and-some-more.md

 date: 2021-08-22 12:57 +0300
 ---

 A couple of months ago I’ve set out to write a lil [RSS-checking program][0] that I thought would be useful for a friend.
-As a small green-field project, I thought it’s going to be perfect to—once again—try that hippy TDD method that everyone was talking about 10 years ago.
+As a small green-field project, I thought it’s going to be perfect to — once again — try that hippy TDD method that everyone was talking about 10 years ago.
 In retrospect, a few things came in really handy while writing this program, and wanted to share them.

 [0]: https://github.com/gurdiga/rss-email-subscription